 6 September 2012

-I received a small internal research grant ($6,965) from UVic to start the “Allied Audio Archives” project.
+I received an internal research grant from UVic to start the “Allied Audio Archives” project.
 The aim of the project is to collocate audio from institutions and communities across the Pacific Northwest (U.S. and Canada) and produce online exhibits that showcase and historicize regional audio cultures.
-I’m using the internal funding to support a graduate research assistant (Shaun Macpherson) in designing and developing our first exhibit (HTML), which will contextualize the University of Washington’s Crocodile Café Collection (HTML) with interviews, ephemera, local history, and cultural criticism.
+I’m using the internal funding to support a graduate research assistant (Shaun Macpherson) in designing and developing our first exhibit, which will contextualize the University of Washington’s Crocodile Café Collection with interviews, ephemera, local history, and cultural criticism.

 26 July 2012

-The talk drew heavily from my work on the Scalar platform as well as a piece (HTML) I published over at The New Everyday as part of Kari Kraus’s wonderful collection, “Rough Cuts: Media and Design in Process” (HTML), which features work by Katharine Beutner, Elizabeth Bonsignore, Nicholas Chen, Christy Dena, Rachel Donahue, Ken Eklund, Jason Farman, Ann Fraistat, Oliver Gaycken, Matthew Kirschenbaum, Henry Lowood, Nick Montfort, Rick Prelinger, Ernesto Priego, Rita Raley, Gabriela Redwine, Marc Ruppel, Mark Sample, Rita Shewbridge, Amanda Visconti, Greg Walsh, and Joshua Weiner.
-Check it out!
-And many thanks to Kari for her unparalleled editorial work.
+The talk drew heavily from my work on the Scalar platform as well as a piece I published over at The New Everyday as part of Kari Kraus’s wonderful collection, “Rough Cuts: Media and Design in Process”, which features work by Katharine Beutner, Elizabeth Bonsignore, Nicholas Chen, Christy Dena, Rachel Donahue, Ken Eklund, Jason Farman, Ann Fraistat, Oliver Gaycken, Matthew Kirschenbaum, Henry Lowood, Nick Montfort, Rick Prelinger, Ernesto Priego, Rita Raley, Gabriela Redwine, Marc Ruppel, Mark Sample, Rita Shewbridge, Amanda Visconti, Greg Walsh, and Joshua Weiner.
+Many thanks to Kari for her unparalleled editorial work.

 20 June 2012